CHATRATIVENKATAPHANIKISHORE/PREDICT-STUDENT-SCORE/README.md

 # PREDICT-STUDENT-SCORE
-Predict the percentage of an student based on the no. of study hours.
+THIS PROJECT IS TO Predict the percentage of an student based on the no. of study hours.
+Data can be found at http://bit.ly/w-data